-By default, no markets are selected, but you must select at least one market in order to publish your offer.
-Click Select all to make your offer available in every possible market, or select the specific markets that you want to add.
-Once you've finished, select Save.
+Select at least one market in order to publish your offer.
+Choose Select all to make your offer available in every possible market, or select the specific markets that you want to add.

 Your selections here apply only to new acquisitions; if someone already has your app in a certain market, and you later remove that market, the people who already have the offer in that market can continue to use it, but no new customers in that market will be able to get your offer.

 It is your responsibility to meet any local legal requirements, even if those requirements aren't listed here or in Partner Center.